ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 The frame and forks are wide enough to accommodate tyres up to 40c, which would be perfect for touring or gravel track riding.

-My ride of this bike took me on a short 10 mile loop of my local area, with a couple of short, but steep climbs.
-The Gain handled these with ease, and definitely took the sting out of these hills.
-I was also impressed with the Shimano mechanical disc brakes, they certainly performed on a par with the Avid BB-5’s I had used on a previous road bike.
+My ride of this bike took me on a short 10-mile loop of my local area, with a couple of short, but steep climbs.
+The Gain handled these with ease and took the sting out of these hills.
+I was also impressed with the Shimano mechanical disc brakes, they certainly performed on par with the Avid BB-5s I had used on a previous road bike.

 My only slight disappointment was the entry-level 2×8 Shimano Claris groupset, it would have been nice to at least have Tiagra or 105 at this price, but maybe that is expecting a bit too much!